 File your claim as soon as possible while the crash is fresh in your mind and in those of everyone involved, including witnesses.
-There may be other documents that may be requested by your insurer, so the sooner you file the better.
+There may be other documents that may be requested by your insurer, so the sooner you file, the better.

-Keep in mind, the insurance company is a business.
+Keep in mind the insurance company is a business.
 The adjuster’s goal is to keep the company’s expenses as low as possible, so the amount you believe you are owed may not be what is offered or they may reject your claim altogether.

 Claims may be denied based on the nature of the crash, especially if you violated state law.
 They may also be denied due to the coverage limits in your policy.
 That’s why it’s a good idea to review your policy and make sure you have adequate coverage before a wreck happens.

 As we have mentioned in previous articles, if the car crash involves an injury or you are not satisfied with the settlement offer from the insurance company, do not agree to anything until you contact your attorney to review your case.
-A good law firm will look at the evidence and advise you if you have a strong case to pursue legal action.
+A good law firm will look at the evidence and advise you if you have a solid case to pursue legal action.
 Your initial consultation should be at no charge to you.